 Mediation

-Are you in a dispute with someone?
+Are you in a dispute with your someone?
 Do you want to save time, legal fees and costs?
 Mediation is the answer!

 What is mediation?